 CMP #14 IF_EQ <actions> <actions> IF_NEG <actions> <actions> IF_EQ <actions> <actions> END_IF END_IF <actions> <actions> END_IFand the structure macros will all keep to themselves and not step on each other's variables.

-I am writing (as limited time allows) a primer on stacks (plural-- not just the page-1 hardware stack) to be the next major feature on my website.
-Actually, "primer" may not be the best name for it, because although it will start out with the definition and very basics, it will get into deeper applications, including how to use stacks in the forming of program structures in assembly and compiled languages, doing the nesting as well as going further into compiler security which is discussed briefly below.
+I have a 6502-oriented treatise on stacks (plural—not just the page-1 hardware stack) here which starts out with the definition and very basics, but then gets into deeper applications, including how to use stacks in the forming of program structures in assembly and compiled languages, doing the nesting as well as going further into compiler security which is discussed briefly below.

 Each structure-starting macro would put its compiler security number on the stack, then the matching words check that number on the stack to make sure it's the right one.
 (Again, this all happens in the assembler's processing, and has no effect on the machine code output except to help catch human errors.)
 In my Forth kernel, BEGIN gets a 1, IF gets a 2, DO gets a 3, CASE gets a 6, OF gets a 7, etc..
 The nature of the stack makes it all nestable, so nested structures are fine, but they have to be completed before finishing up in structure levels that are further out.
 I have elected not to implement it here.
 Since assembly language requires one instruction per line, it should be easy enough to keep things straight and matched by using indentation and vertical alignment appropriately.